GermaniaKG/DownloadsApi-Client/README.md

 ### PSR-6 Cache Support

-Class **CacheDownloadsApiDecorator** wraps an existing *DownloadsApi* instance and adds caching.
+Class **CacheDownloadsApiDecorator** wraps an existing *DownloadsApi* instance and adds support for *PSR-6 Caches*.
 It extends *DownloadsApiDecorator* which itself extends *DownloadsApiAbstract*, so the class also implements *DownloadsApiInterface*.

 The constructor requires a ***DownloadsApi*** (or *DownloadsApiInterface)* instance and a ***PSR-6 Cache Item Pool***.
 You may optionally pass a ***cache lifetime*** in seconds which defaults to 14400 (4 hours).